lizs/Socket4Net/README.md

 ```

 ####Request/Push api
-Reqeust means that we need an response from the remote peer, but push just tell the remote peer something happened,<br>
+Reqeust means that we need a response from the remote peer, but push just tell the remote peer something happened,<br>
 needn't an response.<br>

-So, in the Request api, an callback provided(.net3.5) or an Task<NetResult>(.net4.5) async returned, this callback or<br>
+So, in the Request api, a callback provided(.net3.5) or a Task<NetResult>(.net4.5) async returned, this callback or<br>
 Task<NetResult> tell the caller whether this request is responsed correctly.
 ```C#
       // multi push